-TEMPERAMENTS XXIX: Equal TemperamentEntire Contents Copyright © 2013 CBH
+TEMPERAMENTS XXX: Equal TemperamentEntire Contents Copyright © 2013 CBH

 I guess we’ve come so far, we ought not be so dismissive of Equal Temperament.

 I used to write that the concept of Equal Temperament is so old that the Chinese were talking about it in 2000BC: That may or may not be true.
 Jean Joseph Marie Amiot (1718–1793) was a Jesuit priest who spent the final four decades of his life in Beijing.
 His fifteen-volume Mémoires concernant l’histoire, les sciences et les arts des Chinois was progressively published in Paris.
 [Alexander Ellis, the verbose English translator of Hermann Helmholz’s On the Sensations of Tone noted “Amiot reports equal temperament from China long previously even to Pythagoras.”]
 It is now generally safer to ascribe the first true mathematical basis of Equal Temperament to Zhu Zaiyu (朱載堉, 1536–1611) in 1584—which is early enough!

 The various early meantones limit modulation, making most of the remote keys with more than say three sharps or flats sound quite harsh or even unusable.
 The well temperaments will let you play in any key, with excellent intonation in frequently-used keys, and some differences of flavor from key to key as you move about.